 Riverland Community College has a strong concurrent enrollment (CE) program which has national accreditation with NACEP.
-We partners with 27 regional high schools, including consortium schools to offer CE course to allow students to achieve postsecondary credit concurrently with high school course credit.
-The college offered course work in 23 disciplines and had 154 courses (35 of which are CTE courses) for spring 2022, and many of these courses are in the CTE area, including welding, carpentry, business, agriculture, health sciences.
+The college partners with 30 regional high schools, including consortium schools to offer CE course to allow students to achieve postsecondary credit concurrently with high school course credit.
+The college offered course work in 23 disciplines and had 162 courses (38 of which are CTE courses) for spring 2023, and many of these courses are in the CTE area, including welding, carpentry, business, agriculture, health sciences.
 The college has a model with the smaller schools to offer a Carpentry Academy that is a blend of CE instruction and high school courses that will allow students to complete at least one semester of a CTE program before high school graduation.
+Discussions are underway for another district to add welding as a concurrent course with Riverland and another school is looking at adding a Carpentry Academy with Riverland.
 The college also partners with consortium high schools to continue to offer introductory CTE courses through PSEO which has been successful for many students.
-The college also offers multiple PSEO courses to consortium high school students, and also has several PSEO by contract where the course is offered at the high school, such as Certified Nursing Assistant (CNA) with Albert Lea.
-Owatonna and Austin.
+The college also offers multiple PSEO courses to consortium high school students, and has several PSEO by contract where the course is offered at the high school, such as Certified Nursing Assistant (CNA) with Albert Lea, Owatonna and Austin.
 These districts allow other districts to send students to the CNA courses on space available basis.
 The college will use funds in this space for faculty support for schools that are implementing CE courses in the CTE areas.
 The consortium will continue to support this impressive number of EMC and Concurrent enrollment courses.
 We continue to work with stakeholders to make students and their families aware of options for obtaining college credit through dual enrolment.
 We are aware of our districts' fiscal constraints and are looking to maintain and not expand these initiatives at this time.
 Our focus is to help high school instructors become credentialed and this, in time will expand offerings in this area.